Jam0r85/nova-money/README.md

 # Money Field for Laravel Nova

-Custom money field for a Laravel Nova application I am working on.
+A custom money field for a Laravel\Nova application I am working on.
 The default Currency field provided by Nova didn't quite cut the mustard for me so ended up creating this.

-Formats the money value when creating/updating and displaying using the Brick\Money\Money package and adds a helpful currency icon to the create/edit field so you know what currency you should be using.
+- Works with minor units (both updating and displaying)
+- Displays the amount with the correct currency sign and in the proper locale format
+- Adds the currency sign to the create/update field

 ![Screenshot](docs/detail.jpg)
 ![Screenshot](docs/input-field.jpg)